 When I woke up the next morning, I had an amazing view of the sunrise in San Francisco.
 My room was facing east and gave me a view of the sunrise like I never have seen it before.
 There were some low clouds this morning over San Francisco, which disappeared quickly and it became a beautiful day in mid-February.

 The suite is huge with its approx. 960 square feet of space.
 The main living room is huge, it has a large flatscreen TV with surround sound and comfortable seating.
 On the other end a dining table with seating for ten people.
 The suite has a guest bathroom with a shower, a large coat closet, and a wet bar with kitchenette and butler access.
 An interesting fact is that only two of the three doors entering this suite have a safety latch.
 The butler access door has no safety latch for whatever reason.

 As a Diamond Hyatt Goldpassport Member, you get premium internet access after entering your last name and room number.

-Another great amenity is the Fitness Center at the 35th floor.
-A lot of work out equipment and you can have a great view during your workout as well.
-I love this at this hotel.
+Another great amenity is the Fitness Center on the 35th floor.
+A lot of workout equipment and you can have a great view during your workout as well.
+I love this hotel.

 On the lobby level, you will find chairs, tables, and comfortable seating areas to hang out and mingle.
 There is a coffee bar in the lobby, which is open during breakfast.